-BAF 601 Financial Management (3.0); 3 cr.
-This course provides a comprehensive and contemporary coverage of the financial management, focusing on shareholder wealth maximization and cash flow management, as well as on the international aspects of financial management.
-In addition, this course covers financial analysis and financial decisions, capital budgeting decisions under risk, and capital structure theory.
-Prerequisite: ACO 603.
+BAF 602 Managerial Finance (3.0); 3 cr.
+This course provides a comprehensive and contemporary coverage of financial management.
+It focuses on shareholder wealth maximization and cash flow management, as well as on the international aspects of financial management.
+In addition, it covers financial analysis and financial decisions, capital budgeting decisions under risk, and capital structure theory.
+Pre-requisite: ACO 602.